learex-zz/macOS-eGPU/README.md

 Specify that thunderbolt versions 1 and 2 shall be unlocked for use of an eGPU. *patch by @mac\_editor, @fricorico*
 The unlock thunderbolt v1, v2 parameter tells the script to make older Macs with thunderbolt ports of version 1 or 2 compatible for eGPU use.
 This is not GPU vendor specific.
 This is only required for macOS 10.13.4.

+`--thunderboltDaemon | -A`

+Specify that thunderbolt options shall be applied.
+The thunderbolt daemon parameter tells the script to create a launch daemon including the thunderbolt arguments.
+These arguments are reset after each boot which is why a daemon is necessary to keep them up to date.
+This is beneficial for NVIDIA dGPUs and multi eGPU setups.

 `--unlockNvidia | -N`